See if UPIKE is a good fit for you and take the next steps in becoming a student.

 This information includes the required disclosure to students of disaggregated graduation rate data as well as the employment rates and graduate school/professional education of graduates rates.
 This also includes the Intercollegiate Athletic Program Participation Rates and Financial Support Data.

-This calculator is for first-time, full-time entering freshmen starting Fall 2019.
+This calculator is for first-time, full-time entering freshmen.
 The net price calculator is intended for use by students and families residing in the United States and does not apply to international or transfer students.

 The Postsecondary Feedback Reports take a deep look into what happens to Kentucky graduates after they leave college.
 Each report provides in-depth data by institution about which degrees are pursued, the employment of graduates as well as information about students who go on to pursue advanced degrees, average wages for various degree categories and some insights into what happens to students who leave without a credential and do not continue their education elsewhere.